 We intend to use the net proceeds from the ATM equity program to fund our development or redevelopment activities, repay amounts outstanding from time to time under our revolving line of credit or other debt financing obligations, fund potential acquisition opportunities and/or for general corporate purposes.
-As of March 31, 2020, we had the capacity to issue up to an additional \$132.6 million in shares of our common stock under our ATM equity program.
+As of March 31, 2021, we had the capacity to issue up to an additional \$132.6 million in shares of our common stock under our ATM equity program upon filing an updated prospectus supplement with the SEC.
 Actual future sales will depend on a variety of factors including, but not limited to, market conditions, the trading price of our common stock and our capital needs.
 We have no obligation to sell the remaining shares available for sale under the ATM equity program.